 In the video whose accompanying VICE article is titled “Here’s Why The World’s Most Expensive Painting Has Gone Missing”, Saltz salts the painting up for the holiday season as being a “wishlist for money, and fame”.
 Saltz points out that since the real Mona Lisa is owned by the Louvre, Paris, the newly created Louvre Abu Dhabi in the United Arab Emirates needed “a male Mona Lisa…in drag”.
 His simple logical reasons–many resting on basic artistic principles such as composition–as to why the painting is at best the work of Leo’s students I attest rest like a rock on sound ground.
 After all: like Jesus himself, the painting itself–whatever it is–is the testimony and the rock.
 Saltz’s solution as to what to do with this “not great art” is so simple you don’t even need to add salt: “take it down, and get a real painting”.
 Considering that this Salvator Mundi was supposed to be unveiled to the public twice already, you gotta wonder if the Louvre Abu Dhabi are working towards that advice.
 However, there is more than just art and money involved: According to a money.cnn.com article from 12-11-2017 announcing the sale of the painting, “The Louvre Abu Dhabi is part of the emirate’s plans to diversify its economy away from oil.
 The government of Abu Dhabi said it had been eying the piece for a long time and felt it could not let this one get away” (Side note: it is an oil painting, dummies!).
 Ironically the Savior has gotten away from the world at large–but apparently not the whole world, as a “Professor” instrumental in “authenticating” the painting reported recently that “Nobody outside the immediate Arab hierarchy knows where it is” (howafrica.com).
 Now the challenge is…where and how to get a real painting?

 Many people are still under the illusion that this $450,312,500 Salvator Mundi sold is what we are told.
 Would the National Catholic Register still call the painting a “Catholic Treasure” if they knew the truth of its identity?
 Has this painting been rendered a False Messiah who has been fooling the world it is the real deal?
 “If such a religious painting of Christ was found today in Saudi Arabia, it could be confiscated and destroyed as illegal…It’s impossible to think Saudi clerics approve of Salman’s extravagant purchase, since they forbid the depiction of the Prophet Mohammed or his prophet-messengers, of whom Jesus is considered one.
 It’s fair to ask if Leonardo’s Salvator Mundi is even safe in the possession of a Saudi ruler, particularly this one” (ncregister.com).
 However, the UAE isn’t Saudi Arabia, and a quick look at the Louvre Abu Dhabi’s collection online reveals that it has many religious iconographic works in its possession on display.
-It’s just as fair to ask if nuclear weapons are safe in the possession of these two rulers seen in this gif of a scene from the recent G20 Summit.
+It’s just as fair to ask if nuclear weapons are safe in the possession of these two rulers seen in this high-five at the G20 Summit.

 As recently reported by Saltz in a podcast on artagencypartners.com: “Art’s greatest weapon is paradox”